How does CoolSculpting work?

 In a nutshell, CoolSculpting is a procedure that kills fat cells by freezing them.
 The FDA first approved CoolSculpting in 2010, and it quickly gained national attention as a body contouring procedure that is an effective non-invasive alternative to traditional liposuction.

 CoolSculpting uses rounded paddles to suction the skin and fat, similar to a vacuum.
 The cooling panels crystallize fat cells without harming surrounding tissue.
 This is because fat is more sensitive to temperature changes than skin.
 Most clients experience only mild discomfort during the procedure.
-Once fat cells are frozen, the body eliminates the dead cells within two-to-six months after treatment, resulting in up to a 25% reduction of fat in treated areas.
+Once fat cells are frozen, the body eliminates the dead cells within three-to-six months after treatment, resulting in up to a 25% reduction of fat in treated areas.

 Who is it for?

 CoolSculpting is ideal for those looking for mild improvements.
-In theory, CoolSculpting can eliminate just about any unwanted bulge, such as love handles, thighs, upper arms, and even chin.
+In theory, CoolSculpting can eliminate just about any unwanted bulge, such as love handles, abdomen, thighs, upper arms, and even the chin.
 But, clients have to have enough fat in the treatment area for the applicator to adhere to, i.e., enough fat to pinch.

 Does CoolSculpting actually work?

 CoolSculpting has been proven safe and effective when it comes to eliminating unwanted fat.
 Each treatment permanently reduces fat cells by up to 25%, and it can take a few treatments to achieve your desired results.
 Remember, to preserve the results, it’s essential to maintain a healthy weight.
 While CoolSculpting doesn’t lead to weight loss, it does refine particular areas of concern, which can result in a more streamlined waistline, for instance.